 Hong Kong runs a Gold label race while the Tokyo Marathon is one of the six major world marathons, and both would have given her points to pad her Olympic chances before she competes again in Canada.

 “Yes, to earn points from these accredited races to increase my world ranking because the 2:29.30 qualifying time is suicidal,” said Tabal.

 Relying on Points

-Aside from getting the qualifying time set for the Tokyo Olympics, other ways to qualify are to finish in the top 10 in world major marathons or top 5 among Gold Label marathons.
+Aside from getting the qualifying Time set for the Tokyo Olympics.
+Other ways to qualify are to finish in the top 10 insignificant world marathons or the top 5 among Gold Label marathons.

 Mary Joy Tabal currently holds the Philippine record for both full and half marathons.